edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 Use your own event
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copy the following content to "detector_signal.json" in the signals folder under the SDK root folder.
+Copy the following content to "detector_signal.json" in the signals folder under the Toolkit root folder.
 If you happen to place such a file in an application folder, it wouldn't work correctly.

 .. code-block:: javascript